christos99/9432_Christos_Chrysikos_C/README.md

   * leakage = 2.129390 W
   * runtime = 0.118297 s

 We see that spechmmer has slighly greater dynamic power value than specbzip.
-It is a fact that both programms run on the same system and the only diffennce is runntime.
+Runtime does not affect the dynamic or static power.

 [Reference](https://www.hpl.hp.com/research/mcpat/McPATAlpha_TechRep.pdf)